Arivas00/Password_Generator/README.md

 ## Objective

 ```
-Create an application to randomly generate a password to meet certain criteria.
+Create an application to randomly generate a strong password to meet certain criteria.

 ```

 ## Application

 ```
+When the generate password button is clicked
+You are presented with prompts to select password criteria
+You are prompted to slect a password length that is at least 8 characters and no more than 128 characters
+When you are prompted to select character types
+You can select lowercase, uppercase, numeric, and/or special characters
+When each prompted is answered
+Inputs are validated and at least one character type should be selected otherwise you will be prompted to select a character type
+When all prompts are answered
+A password will be generated that matched selected criteria
+When the password is generated it is displayed and written to the page

 ```